raspberrydonuts/website/README.md

 www.jaredplim.com

-Currently working on a site data analytics engine with Node.js and MongoDB.
-Working to deploy this to an AWS EC2 instance.
+I also made my own site data analytics engine with Node.js and MongoDB, and deployed both of these to an AWS EC2 instance.

 ## Steps on getting MongoDB and Node.js server to stay running after ssh-ing into the AWS EC2 instance: